 Certification – guarantees cabling system compliance to industry standards

 Certification instruments are the only tools that provide “Pass” or “Fail” information in accordance with industry standards.
-In the North America market, the prevalent industry standards organization dealing with structured cabling, specifically with the transmission capabilities of structured cabling, is the Telecommunications Industry Association (TIA).
+In the North America market, the prevalent industry standards organization dealing with the transmission capabilities of structured cabling, is the Telecommunications Industry Association (TIA).
 In the international markets, the Electro-technical commission of the International Organization for Standards (ISO/IEC) creates and maintains standards for telecommunication cabling.

-Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E in cat 6 testing.
-Certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
-The DTX Series CableAnalyzer™ has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.
+Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E. Certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
+The DSX-5000 CableAnalyzer™ has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.

 Qualification – determines if an existing cabling link can support certain network speeds and technologies